IUC Training

 Who Should Take The IUC Training?

-The IUC Training is intended for licensed clinical providers (CNM, NP, PA, DO, or MD) in the United States and its territories that wish to provide IUC placement and removal services.
-This training is not available to students as part of their educational curriculum.
+The IUC Training is intended for licensed clinical providers (CNM, NP, PA, DO, or MD) in the United States and its territories who wish to provide IUC placement and removal services.
+This training is not available to students as part of their educational curriculum or to non-clinician providers.

 The CTC-SRH is federally funded to serve Title X recipients by the U.S. Department of Health and Human Services, Office of Population Affairs.
-Therefore, all our training, including this intrauterine contraceptive training, is free for clinical providers that practice IUC services within a Title X family planning setting.
-However, non-Title X individuals can still access our resources and attend our training for a fee (the fee for non-Title X providers in 2023 is $475).
+Therefore, all our training, including intrauterine contraceptive training, is free for clinical providers that practice IUC services within a Title X family planning setting.
+However, non-Title X individuals can still access our resources and attend our training for a fee.

 During registration, you can select if you are a Title X or non-Title X affiliate.
 If you are unsure of your clinic status, you can clarify with your administrator or search for your clinic on the Title X Clinic Finder.